 Group rates are for out-of-state school groups and civic organizations only.

 13) How do I find out what activities are going on during the time I will be visiting?

 Check the “calendar of events” on the Aquarium’s website.
 The calendar gives a daily listing of all activities.
 If you have questions, please call 252-473-3494.

 14) When do you feed the sharks?

-Shark feedings take place on Monday, Wednesday and Friday; however, public viewing is available only during the Special Activities behind-the-scenes tour, “Snack with Sharks.”
-To register for a behind-the-scenes tour, or for more information, please call the registrar at 252-473-3494 ext.
+Shark feedings take place on Monday, Wednesday and Friday; however, public viewing is available only during the Special Activities program, “Snack with the Sharks.”
+To register for a Special Activities program or behind-the-scenes tour, or for more information, please call the registrar at 252-473-3494 ext.
 232.

 15) I’m planning a school group visit.
 How do I register and pay, and what is the policy regarding chaperones, etc.?